ponty/pyusb/docs/tutorial.rst

 internally and most of users don't need to worry about that.
 But, because of the nonderterminisc nature of automatic object destruction of Python, users cannot predict when the resources allocated will be released.
 Some applications need to allocate and free the resources deterministically.
-For these kind of applications, the ``usb.util`` module has a set of functions to deal with resource management.
+For these kind of applications, the ``usb1.util`` module has a set of functions to deal with resource management.

 If you want to claim and release interfaces manually, you may use the ``claim_interface``